 On a routine sample extraction mission, Samus came in contact with an unknown parasite, later referred to simply as “X.” Back on her ship, she began feeling sick and eventually blacked out.
 A rescue shuttle picked her up and she was rushed to the med-bay.
-The X-parasite had infected Samus’ and multiplied, even her Power Suit was infected.
-Only parts of the suit could be surgically removed but the infection kept on spreading.
+The X-parasite had infected Samus and multiplied, even her Power Suit was infected.
+Although the contaminated parts of her suit could be removed, the infection continued to spread.
 In a lucky twist of fate, the Federation scientists had saved a sample from the Metroid hatchling and developed a vaccine that managed to cure Samus.
 The remaining samples of the X-parasite were sent to Biologic Space Labs along with the cut-off parts of Samus’ old Power Suit.
 The Metroid hatchling had saved her again.

-Mere moments after Samus regained consciousness in her new Fusion Suit, a distress signal from the B.S.L. station was picked up.
-There had been explosion in the Quarantine Bay.
+Mere moments after Samus regained consciousness in her new Fusion Suit, a distress signal from the B.S.L. station was received.
+There had been an explosion in the Quarantine Bay.
 Samus was on her way to the station instantly.
 The Federation provided her with a new ship under one condition: follow the directives of the ship’s on-board AI.

 METROID FUSION greatly expands on the narrative elements and introduces several playability improvements to the core fundamentals from SUPER METROID.
 Namely, Samus can now grab ledges, and Wall Jumps are easier to execute.
 The mission, this time, unfolds in a more linear fashion, with several sectors of the station being locked off until access is granted by the AI.